Workflows

 |---|---|---|---|

-| Full audit | The deepest audit — the complete ~39-tool catalog, including architecture analysis | Findings and suggestions | Team |
+| Full audit | The deepest audit — the complete ~39-tool catalog, including architecture analysis | Findings and suggestions | Every plan |

-| Standard audit | A focused 24-tool audit across security, correctness, maintainability, performance, and dependencies | Findings and suggestions | Pro, Team |
+| Standard audit | A focused 24-tool audit across security, correctness, maintainability, performance, and dependencies | Findings and suggestions | Every plan |

-| Discovery | Profiles your repo so every other workflow understands it; runs automatically when you connect a repo | Stored repo context | Free, Pro, Team |
+| Discovery | Profiles your repo so every other workflow understands it; runs automatically on your first repo | Stored repo context | Every plan |

-| Revalidate | Re-checks existing findings against the latest commit without generating new ones | Updated finding statuses | Pro, Team |
+| Revalidate | Re-checks existing findings against the latest commit without generating new ones | Updated finding statuses | Every plan |

-| PR review | Reviews incoming pull requests automatically | A PR comment + check run | Pro, Team |
+| PR review | Reviews incoming pull requests automatically | A PR comment + check run | Every plan |

-| Fix | Fixes a specific finding and opens a pull request | A pull request | Free, Pro, Team |
+| Fix | Fixes a specific finding and opens a pull request | A pull request | Every plan |

-| Publish | Opens a pull request that writes your repo's context into the repo for AI coding tools | A pull request | Free, Pro, Team |
+| Publish | Opens a pull request that writes your repo's context into the repo for AI coding tools | A pull request | Every plan |

 Plan and access limits

 - Public repos are read-only.
-A public repository connected without installing the Hyrax GitHub App can run the workflows that don't write back: any audit depth, Discovery, and Revalidate.
+A public repository connected without installing the Hyrax GitHub App can run the workflows that don't write back: either audit depth, Discovery, and Revalidate.
 PR review runs too, but its results stay in the app — without the App, nothing can post to GitHub.
 To run Fix or Publish, install the App.
 See Public & private repositories.

 See Plans & pricing for the full per-plan breakdown.